Facebook: How game and app publishers are managing in a post-IDFA world

 All the sessions from Transform 2021 are available on-demand now.
 Watch now.

-Facebook released a report today on how game and app publishers are managing in the post-IDFA world, meaning the restrictions that Apple has put on iOS targeting advertising in the name of protecting user privacy.
+Facebook today released a report on how game and app publishers are faring after Apple restricted identifier for advertisers (IDFA) on iOS in the name of protecting user privacy.

 With the launch of iOS 14.5 in April, Apple asked users upfront if they wanted to be tracked for advertising purposes, and roughly 56% of people are opting out, which makes them harder to track for ad purposes, according to a study by mobile marketing and measurement firm AppsFlyer.
-That’s creating challenges for game and app publishers and it’s forcing them to rethink their mobile business strategies.
+That’s creating challenges for game and app publishers and forcing them to rethink their mobile business strategies.

 In its App Monetization Industry Outlook report, Facebook queried a bunch of game and ad industry experts to predict with will happen with app monetization through 2025.
-The report is a collection of the best thinking on how to adapt to the forces that are pushing for privacy over targeted ads using user data.
+The report is a collection of thinking on how to adapt to the forces pushing for privacy over targeted ads that rely on user data.

 Facebook consulted with 25 thought leaders in the industry across ad tech, industry analysis, and game publishers.
-They included experts from Admob, Admost, Glu Mobile, Tapjoy, Newzoo, AppLovin, Fyber, Mail.Ru, AppsFlyer, Omdia, 89 Trillion, IDC, Deconstructor of Fun, Chartboost, MoPub, IronSource, and Zynga.
+These included experts from Admob, Admost, Glu Mobile, Tapjoy, Newzoo, AppLovin, Fyber, Mail.Ru, AppsFlyer, Omdia, 89 Trillion, IDC, Deconstructor of Fun, Chartboost, MoPub, IronSource, and Zynga.

-The here-and-now is pretty clear.
-David Simon, Fyber’s chief revenue officer who is quoted in the report, referred to IDFA (Identifier for Advertisers) as a “chaos grenade,” creating both pain and opportunity.
-It has the potential to hurt in-app purchase revenue, which accounts for the bulk of overall app and game revenues and which is often enabled by the careful individual targeting of users with ads that are much harder to do now.
+The here-and-now picture is pretty clear.
+In the report, Fyber chief revenue officer David Simon refers to IDFA as a “chaos grenade,” creating both pain and opportunity.
+It has the potential to hurt in-app purchase revenue, which accounts for the bulk of overall app and game revenues and is often enabled by the careful individual targeting of users with ads that is much harder to do now.

 The push for ad revenue

-Given that chaos, Facebook also came up with near-term practical recommendations for businesses looking for sustainable monetization now in the wake of the IDFA changes.
-One of the solutions is to monetize through advertising instead of relying on in-app purchases for most revenues.
-Omdia predicts the in-app ad revenue will rise 21.3% in 2021.
+Given that chaos, Facebook also came up with near-term practical recommendations for businesses looking for sustainable monetization in the wake of the IDFA changes.
+One of the solutions is to monetize through advertising instead of relying on in-app purchases for revenues.
+Omdia predicts in-app ad revenue will rise 21.3% in 2021.

-While the pressures on revenues are tough because of the IDFA change, eMarketer noted the positive is that time spent on mobile games increased by nine minutes per day per U.S. adult in 202, and most of those games will hold into 2022.
+While the IDFA change put pressure on revenues, eMarketer noted a positive — time spent on mobile games increased by nine minutes per day per U.S. adult in 202, and most of those games will hold into 2022.

-Market research IDC estimates that mobile game revenue is $156 billion, and about $26.8 billion of that, or 17.2%, is ad revenue.
-That imbalance suggests there’s an opportunity to increase ad revenue.
+Market researcher IDC estimates that mobile game revenue is $156 billion, and about $26.8 billion of that — or 17.2% — is ad revenue.
+This imbalance suggests an opportunity to increase ad revenue.

-Facebook also predicts that in-app bidding for ads can also be improved over an older method dubbed waterfall mediation.
+Facebook also predicts that in-app bidding for ads can be improved over an older method dubbed waterfall mediation.

-With waterfall mediation, ad networks got ranked according to historical ranked CPM (or cost per mille, a measure of the cost an advertiser pays for a million impressions), not by who is offering the most per impression.
+With waterfall mediation, ad networks were ranked according to historical ranked CPM (or cost per mille, a measure of the cost an advertiser pays for a thousand impressions), not by who is offering the most per impression.
 This limited competition, so mobile game publishers and developers were not receiving the best return for their ad inventory.

-With app bidding, there are open, real-time auctions between ad networks and other demand sources – enabling more competition among ad buyers, where the highest bidder wins and this results in more revenue to publishers and developers for each ad impression served to players in their mobile games.
+With app bidding, there are open, real-time auctions between ad networks and other demand sources — enabling more competition among ad buyers, where the highest bidder wins.
+This results in more revenue going to publishers and developers for each ad impression served to players in their mobile games.

-Real-time app bidding will save publishers money as well as time that they can use to test new ad formats and ad frequency, and master the use of rewarded video ads to drive more engagement.
+Real-time app bidding will save publishers money, as well as time they can use to test new ad formats and ad frequency and master the use of rewarded video ads to drive engagement.

 More monetization tricks

-While most successful gaming businesses already understand the value of building a balanced app economy into their game, more businesses will shift their teams to combine user acquisition, monetization, and development into a single process, Facebook predicted.
+While most successful gaming companies already understand the value of building a balanced app economy into their game, more businesses will shift their teams to combine user acquisition, monetization, and development in a single process, Facebook predicted.

 Facebook also believes more companies will have to focus on monetization from the beginning, as well as more effective use of monetization of ads, in-app purchases, subscriptions, and paywalls.
 New formats such as native in-game ads and battle passes are also expected to grow.